Return to this entry after your trip to share experiences.

 Groups experience the city and learn about it through volunteering at a variety of community agencies already present in the community, including soup kitchens and homeless shelters.
 Groups stay at facilities in the city, hear a local perspective on the city, use public transportation when available, interact with people of the city and reflect on their experiences.

 Biblical.
 Progressive.
 Inclusive.
 Reach Beyond Mission is a theologically progressive youth mission program that goes beyond traditional mission, combining service opportunities with thoughtful and intentional poverty education.
-[Programs of Reach Beyond Mission are run in Austin and Houston, TX and in Washington DC.]
+[Programs of Reach Beyond Mission for 2016 are being run in Austin, Fort Worth, San Antonio, TX and in Washington DC and coming in 2018 one in Memphis.]

 Project/Focus: Reach Beyond Mission is a fully planned youth mission experience.
 Youth join youth from other churches across the country to explore issues of culture, gender, and poverty in an urban setting.
 Participants volunteer at numerous metropolitan area non-profits working with the homeless, low-income families, children, people with disabilities and the elderly.
 Reach Beyond Mission provides speakers, age-appropriate activities, and discussion starters to help young people explore the biblical, theological, economic, social and political issues related to poverty.